 Aviation.
 Rotary wing pilot, with a priority for Qualified Flying Instructors.
-Pilots should have a minimum of 1000 hours rotary wing experience.
+Pilots should have a minimum of 1000 hours rotary wing experience and logs must be supplied with application.
 NCO pilots with suitable experience can be considered for specialist service officer entry.
 Pilot training (including type conversion etc) attracts a return of service obligation (commitment for continued service).

 Nursing Corps.
 Qualified nurses with registration that can transfer to Australia.

 Medical Corps.
-Qualified doctors, environmental health officers, scientific officers (pathology) and physiotherapists with registration that can transfer to Australia.
+Qualified doctors and environmental health officers with registration that can transfer to Australia.

 Chaplains.
 Chaplain applicants need to be approved by Australian Army Principle Chaplain and meet denominational requirements.
 The Australian Army has a priority for Catholic chaplains.